Parent Activities and Meetings 2023-2024

 Advisory Meeting Dates:

-- 21st CCLC Advisory Meetings start at 6pm (childcare is provided for in-person meetings)
+- 21st CCLC Advisory Meetings start at 5:45 PM (Children welcome)

 For All Parent Meetings and Events Use the Google Link to attend virtually: Join Parent Meetings Online